isabella232/lotus-docs/content/en/docs/set-up/manage-fil/index.md

 ---
 title: 'Manage FIL'
-description: "This guide will show you how to create and manage a Lotus wallet and how to use it to send some Filecoin to a different address.
+description: "This guide will show you how to create and manage a Lotus wallet and how to use it to send some filecoin to a different address.
 Each node can have multiple addresses."
-lead: "This guide will show you how to create and manage a Lotus wallet and how to use it to send some Filecoin to a different address.
+lead: "This guide will show you how to create and manage a Lotus wallet and how to use it to send some filecoin to a different address.
 Each node can have multiple addresses."
 draft: false
 menu:
     docs: